mosip/id-authentication/kernel/kernel-keymanager-service/README.md

 The pin passed to the variable `softhsm_pin` in docker build command should be same as the value of property `mosip.kernel.keymanager.softhsm.keystore-pass` in properties file.

-2. (First time only) Push kernel-keymanager-softhsm docker image to private repository and modify `Dockerfile` with its URI.
+2. (First time only) Push kernel-keymanager-softhsm docker image to private repository and modify kernel-keymanager-service Dockerfile with kernel-keymanager-softhsm docker image URI.

-3. Build kernel-keymanager-service docker image using `Dockerfile` with command:
+3. Build kernel-keymanager-service docker image with command:

 ```
 docker build --tag kernel-keymanager-service:1.0 .